MaximeLionel/csapp/3_homework.md

 }
 ```
 # 3.72 ◆◆
-Figure 3.54(a) shows the code for a function that is similar to function vfunct (Figure 3.43(a)).
+The C code below shows the code for a function that is similar to function vfunct.
 We used vfunct to illustrate the use of a frame pointer in managing variable-size stack frames.
-The new function aframe allocates space for local array p by calling library function alloca.
-This function is similar to the more commonly used function malloc, except that it allocates space on the run-time stack.
+The new function aframe allocates space for local array p by calling library function `alloca`.
+This function is similar to the more commonly used function `malloc`, except that it allocates space on the run-time stack.
 The space is automatically deallocated when the executing procedure returns.
-Figure 3.54(b) shows the part of the assembly code that sets up the frame pointer and allocates space for local variables i and p.
+The assembly code below shows the part of the assembly code that sets up the frame pointer and allocates space for local variables i and p.
 It is very similar to the corresponding code for vframe.
-Let us use the same notation as in Problem 3.49: The stack pointer is set to values s1 at line 4 and s2 at line 7.
-The start address of array p is set to value p at line 9.
-Extra space e2 may arise between s2 and p, and extra space e1 may arise between the end of array p and s1.
+Let us use the same notation as in Problem 3.49: The stack pointer is set to values $s_1$ at line 7 and $s_2$ at line 10.
+The start address of array p is set to value p at line 12.
+Extra space $e_2$ may arise between $s_2$ and p, and extra space $e_1$ may arise between the end of array p and $s_1$.
 ```c
 #include <alloca.h>